Seven of 28 EU states give feedback on glyphosate plan

 At the Paff meeting of 20 July, it asked member states to comment on its proposal.
 The commission called on states to send their comments in the next 15 days or, "if not possible given the summer holidays", by last Friday (1 September).

-According to spokespeople at national governments contacted by EUobserver, the following member states did not respond to that request: at least Belgium, Estonia, Germany, France, Latvia, and Poland.
+According to spokespeople at national governments contacted by EUobserver, the following member states did not respond to that request: at least Belgium, Estonia, Germany, France, Latvia, Poland, and Sweden.
+Latvia and Poland added they did support the proposal.

 Sources from Finland and Hungary noted that that their countries supported the commission's proposal, but were unsure if it had been communicated in a document.